-A training register lists the training that you and your workers have had that is relevant to the job.
+A training register lists the training that you and your staff have had that is relevant to the job.
 You can also list the skills your workers have and your observation of how they do their job.
-A training register is not compulsory.
+Note that a training register is a requirement of NZGAP and GLOBALG.A.P.

 People are injured or become ill doing tasks when they do not fully understand the risks.
 Training on how to do a job safely helps avoid injuries and ill-health.
-As the vineyard or winery owner or manager, you are expected to assess the knowledge and experience of staff before deciding if the person is capable of doing a job.
+As the farm owner or manager, you are expected to understand the knowledge and experience of staff before deciding if the person is capable of doing a job.
 If they are not up to a standard you are comfortable with, you need to provide or arrange supervision or training to get them there.
-A training register is a record of how well people are prepared for tasks.
+This register is a record of how well people are prepared for tasks.